snikket-im/snikket-sdk/doc/OMEMO.md

 - Encryption status reported by the API can be forged by sender
 - Consumed prekeys are not removed and replaced
 - Messages to recipients with no published keys fail to send
+- Outgoing messages are not encrypted to the sending account's other devices
+- No support for group chats